 You can access the answers to these questions as well as others, on the ACAS website.

-Skills for Care have a toolkit which can help you when employing a personal assistant.
-It has sections on managing and training your staff and useful templates you can download and use including a safety in the home checklist and sample risk assessment.
+The ‘Training and qualifications’ Skills for Care toolkit has information on training and developing your PA and there are also useful templates you can download and use including a safety in the home checklist and sample risk assessment.